krishaamer/green-filter-research/research/literature/sustainability.md

 Carbon labeling is voluntary and practiced by only a handful of companies.
 The U.S. restaurant chain *Just Salad* , U.K.-based vegan meat-alternative *Quorn* and plant milk *Oatly* provide carbon labeling on their products (Brian Kateman (2020)).
 Companies like ClimatePartner and Carbon Calories offers labeling consumer goods with emission data as a service (ibid; ClimatePartner (2020)).
 The Carbon Trust reports it’s certified 27 thousand product footprints (The Carbon Trust (n.d.)).

--   The top 5 largest per capita CO2 emissions come from Oil Producers - Qatar, Kuwait, Bahrain, United Arab Emirates, Brunei Darussalam (World Resources Institute (2020))
+-   World Resources Institute (2020) shows the top 5 largest per capita CO2 emissions come from Oil Producers - Qatar, Kuwait, Bahrain, United Arab Emirates, Brunei Darussalam.

--   file:///Users/krishaamer/Downloads/CO2_emissions_of_all_world_countries_2022_report%20(1).pdf
+-   Crippa et al. (2022) shows global emissions 4.81 t CO2/cap

 -   https://edgar.jrc.ec.europa.eu/report_2022?vis=tot#emissions_table

 -   55% of emissions come from energy production.

--   According to one study, only 37% percent of U.S. Gen-Z and Millenials follow news related to environmental issues (American Press Institute (2022))
+-   American Press Institute (2022) finds that only 37% percent of U.S. Gen-Z and Millenials follow news related to environmental issues.

 -   Making advanced maps to convince people to make changes: https://www.linkedin.com/pulse/climate-resilience-geography-nyc-taxis-photorealistic-3d-maps-carto

 ### Population {#population}

--   In November 2022, Planet Earth’s population reached 8 Billion people (The Economic Times (2022)); future population projections predict 8.5B people by 2030 and 9.7B by 2050 (United Nations Department of Economic and Social Affairs, Population Division (2022)).
+-   According to The Economic Times (2022), in November 2022, Planet Earth’s population reached 8 Billion people.
+The future population projections in United Nations Department of Economic and Social Affairs, Population Division (2022) predict 8.5B people by 2030 and 9.7B by 2050.
 While population growth puts higher pressure on Earth’s resources, some research shows the effect is more from wasteful lifestyles than the raw number of people (FIND CITATION).

 ### Overconsumption, Climate Change, Pollution {#overconsumption-climate-change-pollution}

--   In a large scale study on Meta’s Facebook (n=108946), “Respondents in Spain (65%), Sweden (61%), and Taiwan (60%) are the most likely to say that climate change is mostly caused by human activities” (Anthony Leiserowitz et al. (2022))
+-   In Anthony Leiserowitz et al. (2022), a large scale study on Meta’s Facebook (n=108946), “Respondents in Spain (65%), Sweden (61%), and Taiwan (60%) are the most likely to say that climate change is mostly caused by human activities”.
 -   Overconsumption is one of the root causes of climate change and marine plastic pollution.
 -   Ford et al. (2022) and Lavers et al. (2022) suggest strong linkage of climate change and marine plastic pollution “along with other stressors that threaten the resilience of species and habitats sensitive to both climate change and plastic pollution”.